Manjiri-here/Kubernetes/Kubernetes Architecture.md

 ✅ **Scheduler**
 - The **API Server** decides which node is free.
 - The **Scheduler** actually schedules the Pod on that node.
 - So: API Server makes the decision; Scheduler acts on it.

 ✅ **etcd**
 - The **backing store** for all Kubernetes data.
+It will keep all information about K8s cluster- what is running, what is stopped, what is error prone, which all pods are running, its statuses, etc.
 - A **key-value store** that stores configuration and state.

 ✅ **Controller Manager**